CookieCollective/4k-Demo-Oven/Readme.md

 The shader shall contain the line `// begin`.
 During the build process, the contents before the line is removed, and replaced by a generated block defining uniforms and consts as set in *config.yml*.

+## Debugging & Minifying

+You can enable debugging by adding the parameter *debug* to the build process :

+	npm run build debug

+It will add `#define DEBUG` in the engine code, which will display : openGL version, shader copile errors, uniform indices in console and/or message box.

+If you don't want your shader to be minified, for debugging purpose, you can add the parameter *nominify* :

+	npm run build debug nominify

+## Usage of multiple buffers

+If you wish to add multiple buffers feature, you can enable it by adding `#define BUFFERS 3` in the engine file *gl.hpp* to have 3 buffers.

+The engine will execute multiple renders to texture, which you will be able to sample from your shader.
+To do so, you will need to declare `uniform sampler2D buffer_n` as many time as there are buffers.
+As the uniform are not bind with the variable name but with their indices, your declaration will need to respect the order of the buffers (use *debug* parameter to watch that uniforms indices are matching the code in *entry.cpp*).

+Only one shader is used for the multiple buffer passes, the `uniform int PASSINDEX` will tells which passes is being rendered.
+Only the last buffer pass will be displayed to the screen, the other ones will be rendered off-screen.
+(With 3 buffers, the displayed one will be code under the condition : `if (PASSINDEX == 2)`)

+Additional notes :
+* All buffers are the same size as the screen, but you can modify the code to suit you needs, as well as texture filtering, mipmaps...
+* Render passes use dual buffers to allow simultaneous read/writing to the same pass.
+* If you don't need multiple buffers but want to sample backbuffer (last frame) use : `#define BUFFERS 1`
+* If you don't need multiple buffers and don't need to sample backbuffer, do not declare `#define BUFFERS` in the code.

 ## Audio tools

 The framework supports the following tools. `none` is a fallback tool which plays no music.